oskarfigura/led-menu/README.md

 Conclusion:
 Code written using if statements will take significantly less memory than code written using switch case statements.
 For a microcontroller such as Atmega16 this can have a major impact on the structure of your code.
+However there are cases where this massive difference in memory doesn't occur and it's simply better to use switch case.

 Demo of menu - <br />
 https://youtu.be/TvDNxFKiiDQ<br />